Holistic, Inclusive, Student-Centered Teaching Philosophy

 The structure of my courses progresses from technical and conceptual exercises to increasing levels of self-direction and independent research.
 This progression builds confidence and competence in preparation for more advanced studio work.
 In introductory courses, I introduce new technical skills through lecture and demonstration.
 At each level, students are exposed to the diversity of practices within the art field and gain a contextual familiarity of historic and contemporary traditions, movements, and theories.
 Visits to exhibitions further help students to position their work within these contexts.
 Supplemental articles, theoretical texts, and written responses aim to challenge preconceptions and place the ceramic discipline within greater contemporary discourses of Art and Craft.

-As my students advance in their art practices, I evaluate their engagement with craftsmanship and concept, but emphasize success broadly in terms of "significant learning" (Fink 2003).
+As my students advance in their art practices, I evaluate their engagement with craftsmanship and concept, but emphasize success broadly in terms of significant learning¹.
 Through this approach, students feel confident in applying foundational knowledge; empowered to integrate a sense of responsibility for themselves, their field, and their community into their work; and energized by their own development.

-Fink, L D. Creating Significant Learning Experiences: An Integrated Approach to Designing College Courses.
-San Francisco, Calif: Jossey-Bass, 2003.
-Print.
+1. Fink, L D. Creating Significant Learning Experiences: An Integrated Approach to Designing College Courses, Jossey-Bass, 2003.